KNOW HOW TO VENTURE

 OUT ON TRAILS

-Only "Trail" motorcycle members who purchase a daily or seasonal "trail pass" can ride on the FQMHR's federated trail network.
+Only "Trail" motorcycle members who purchase a daily, three days or seasonal "trail pass" can ride on the FQMHR's federated trail network.

 Two categories of motorcycles are eligible on trails: the dual-use motorcycle with road-use registration and the off-road motorcycle commonly known as the "enduro" with off-road registration.